Why consider a Vehicle Miles Traveled (VMT) Fee?

 Key reasons for developing a VMT fee include:

-- Providing jurisdictions with a method of funding transportation infrastructure projects that will reduce the growth of VMT, potentially providing a VMT impact mitigation option consistent with Senate Bill 743;
+- Providing jurisdictions with a method of funding transportation infrastructure projects that will reduce the growth of VMT, potentially providing a California Environmental Quality Act (CEQA) VMT impact mitigation option consistent with SB 743

-What is a Vehicle Miles Traveled Fee?
+What is a VMT Fee?

-Depending on the structure of the fee that is implemented, VMT fees may also offer a VMT mitigation option consistent with SB 743.
+VMT fees on land use developments provide jurisdictions a method of collecting funds for the mitigation of VMT-related transportation impacts which can be used to fund transportation infrastructure projects that will reduce the growth of VMT.
+A VMT fee can be used to complement a PTDM Policy by providing a source of funding for off-site improvements, as well as providing a mechanism for projects to satisfy required VMT reduction targets.
 VMT fees may be applied to a designated capital improvement program (CIP) inclusive of transit, bicycle and pedestrian projects identified to mitigate development impacts on the transportation system by reducing the jurisdiction’s VMT.
-CIP projects may include project-adjacent spot improvements as well as corridor-wide improvements.
-Fees can be applied to a wider swath of CIP projects if deemed appropriate after completion of a nexus study.
 These programs also offer the opportunity to align mitigation of development impacts with other goals, such as improved safety, mobility and equitable access to affordable multimodal transportation systems.

-A VMT fee may take the form of a traditional development impact fee pursuant to the Mitigation Fee Act (Assembly Bill 1600).
-These fees may apply to all development in a jurisdiction to fund identified projects, but payment of the fee would not serve as mitigation for a significant California Environmental Quality Act (CEQA) VMT impact.
-Alternatively, agencies may establish an in-lieu fee program that provides a mechanism for applicants to offset significant CEQA VMT impacts; however, only projects with a significant CEQA VMT impact would pay the fee.
+A VMT fee may take the form of a traditional development impact fee pursuant to the Mitigation Fee Act (AB 1600).
+These fees typically apply to all development in a jurisdiction and must be documented in a nexus study that complies with AB 1600 requirements.
+Alternatively, agencies may establish an in-lieu fee program that provides a mechanism for applicants to offset VMT impacts; only projects with a significant CEQA VMT impact would pay the fee.
 There is no state statute outlining specific requirements for in-lieu fee programs, but such programs should demonstrate that the CIP projects funded through the program have a linkage to VMT reduction.
+To function as CEQA mitigation, an in-lieu fee program should be tied to an adopted local policy stating the agency’s VMT mitigation expectations and for which the policy itself has undergone CEQA review; this would commonly take place as part of a General Plan or Specific Plan update.
+An understanding of the local development and funding landscape, as well as Consultation with the City Attorney or County Counsel is essential to the development of a fee program that aligns with the jurisdiction’s goals and with legal requirements.

 Key Planning Steps